Rinnette/NOAA_StormDB_Analysis/storm_analysis.md

 ## [1] 985
 ```

-There were several variations of each event type due to incorrect spelling, variations of the same name etc.
+There seemed to be several variations of each event type due to incorrect spelling, variations of the same name, combinations of names etc.

-Some of these eroneous event type names were replaced, but only those that might affect the results of the analysis.
+Some of these erroneous event type names were replaced, but only those that might affect the results of the analysis.
 A description of what was done, as well as justification of changes made are provided in the sections below.

-#### Processing the data to determine how events affect Population Health
+### Processing the data to determine how events affect Population Health
 The FATALITIES and INJURIES variables were used to show how the various weather events affect population health.
-Some of the event types were changed to match what was in the documentation.
+Since there were so many more event type names in the dataset compared to the document, some checks were done to see how these 'other' names contribute to the numbers of fatalities and injuries.

-JUSTIFICATION FOR REPLACING SOME EVENT TYPE NAMES
+#### Justification for replacing event names - checking injuries and fatalities
 A vector with the 48 event types described in the documentation was created.
 The raw data was then filtered to obtain those rows with event types that are not included in this vector.
 The proportions of FATALITIES and INJURIES attributed to these event types were then calculated.